tonywalker1/stuff/README.md

 * Use the latest C++ standard, techniques, and practices.
 * Prefer the standard library, libraries on track for standardization, or Boost.
 * Compile with GCC and Clang.
-* Work on any modern Linux (I use Debian).
+* Work on any modern Linux (I use Debian) or BSD distribution.

 If you find this library useful, I would love to hear about it!

 I would love suggestions, fixes, and other contributions.
+I would be particularly interested in help supporting other platforms.
 Feel free to discuss major additions/contributions.
 See CONTRIBUTING.

 # Library Contents
 (May be slightly out-of-date.
 See code for definitive list of contents.)